salsita/angularjs-cayenne/README.md

 ## Persisting scope variable

 Persisting means that scope variable will be stored in `localStorage` and after every change the value will be updated.
+Also the value is automatically restored after loading.

 You might persist scope variable in two ticks: